awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-release-notes.md

 We released fixes for the following issues identified in chat metrics:
 + Amazon Connect incorrectly reported that chat contacts that were created from disconnect flows were created from transfer flows\.
-+ When these fixes, Amazon Connect correctly reflects in the CTRs and agent event stream that these chat contacts were created from disconnect flows\.
++ When these fixes, Amazon Connect correctly reflects in the contact records and agent event stream that these chat contacts were created from disconnect flows\.

 There is no impact to voice or task contacts\.